KiraLivingston/Bikesharing/README.md

 **Visual 3**

-This graphic compares the trips by weekday, hourly useage, and use by male, female, and unknown genders.
+This analytical table shows the use of bikes per hour by the days of the week.
+The data shows that there is more use early mornings and evenings on week days and heavy use throughout the weekend days.

 ![Tableau Images/Trips by Gender.png](https://github.com/KiraLivingston/Bikesharing/blob/main/Tableau%20Images/Trips%20by%20gender.png)